lblod/simple-delta-file-producer/README.md

 | publisher | `dct:publisher` | `rdfs:Resource` | Publisher of the file, in this case always `<http://data.lblod.info/services/leidinggevendendatabank-functionarissen-producer>` |

 ## Known limitations
+* We can provide types to ignore when processing the delta files.
+It has a big limitation in cases of deltas with deleting information.
+If we have a resource that we delete, let's say `?s a Type ; ?p ?o .`, we are going to receive two separate delta, with no particular order, so it might be first the `?s a Type` triple.
+But when we'll then receive `?s ?p ?o` and check the store what's his type, the type will already be deleted so we the service is going to think it's not an ignored type and write it down to a file.
+The current implementation of the core services (delta notifier, database) doesn't allow us to get the full transaction which prevents us from ensuring a 100% bulletproof blacklist.
 * The service keeps an in-memory cache of delta's to write to a file.
 If the service is killed before the delta's have been written to a file, the delta's are lost.
 Hence, shortening the `DELTA_INTERVAL`, decreases the chance to loose data on restart.